Science & Society Seminar #3

 In her lecture, titled “Space and memory in the brain” Professor Moser will discuss how the hippocampus and the entorhinal cortex of mammals are involved in episodic memory (memory for events) and spatial navigation.
 She will show how neurons (brain cells) in the entorhinal cortex respond electrically to the environment the animal is traversing and present data both from sensors implanted in the brain of freely behaving animals and from animals running around with tiny 2-photon microscopes attached to their head.
 The entorhinal cortex contains neurons that map self-motion, self-location, and objects, and she will show that this brain region is able to associate odours with space.
 These findings suggest that entorhinal cortex provides the hippocampus with information about location in a navigational setting ready to be associated with experiences in order to form episodic memories.
 The organization of the entorhinal-hippocampal brain circuit, and its impact on navigation and memory skills, provide a framework for understanding Alzheimer’s disease, which has cell death in this region as one of its earliest features.

-To discuss these issues, Professor Moser will be joined by a number of distinguished panelists, including Professor Stanislas Dehaene and Science journalist Alison Abbott.
+To discuss these issues, Professor Moser was joined by a number of distinguished panelists, including Professor Stanislas Dehaene and Science journalist Alison Abbott.